• About

 You can design your own lightsaber handle using a sheet of paper and some markers, or you download the free printable lightsaber handles that Morgan and I designed and colour them in.

-This printable is an A4 sized pdf file.
-If you are printing on US ‘letter sized’ paper be sure to select ‘fit’ or ‘shrink to fit’ from your printer options.
+This printable is an A4 sized pdf file, you will need a pdf reader such as adobe acrobat to open it.
+It will fit to print on US ‘letter sized’ paper, just be sure to select ‘fit’ or ‘shrink to fit’ from your printer options to allow for printer margins.

 Please remember that the printables at picklebums.com are for personal use only, you may not sell, share, or link directly to these files.